bbeek/refactorlegacy/Labs/Day2/Readme.md

 	Plus update the name of the test to its current form, `GetAsync_price_for_adult_dayticket_after_endofday_time_for_tomorrow_should_return_discounted_price`

-Now repeat this process for the suggested tests to practice some more.
+If you want to pratice a bit more, repeat this process for the suggested tests.

-If you think you've practiced enough or finished all of the behaviours, check `Labs\Day2\solutions\2 Characterization tests` for the finished Day2Tests project state
+Or if you think you've practiced enough and got the hang of it (or finished all of the behaviours), check `Labs\Day2\solutions\2 Characterization tests` for the finished Day2Tests project state
-If you did not document all behaviours, copy the `PricesTest` from the solution to your own project as a safety net for future refactoring.
+In case you did not document all behaviours, copy the `PricesTest` from the solution to your own project as a safety net for future refactoring.

 ### 3. Extract logic
 With our code now no longer being "legacy" code, as it is covered by unittests, let's move to the fourth step of *Refactoring legacy code approach*: refactor.